EED85/eed_webscrapping_scripts/README.md

 # eed_webscrapping_scripts
+Repository for ingesting public data into a database and performing basic data transformations.

+## DWD

+### Pollenflug Gefahrenindex
+Data is collected daily via GitHub Actions and stored in a private database for non-commercial and personal use only.

-## run the script
+## running the script
-recommended python version 3.11, it is developed with it. just use `uv run --python 3.11 main.py`
+To run the script, use:
+`uv run rc/eed_webscrapping_scripts/main.py`

 ## Developement
-Please install the repo
+To install the repository, follow these steps:
 ```shell
 gh repo clone EED85/eed_webscrapping_scripts
 uv venv .venv
 uv pip install e .
 uvx pre-commit install
 ```
-Please always create a pr before making changes
+Please ensure to create a pull request before making any changes.

-## Details
-Stores data abot pollenflug into database ``dwd.duckdb`` on Motherduck.